Skip to main content

 “You did not know?
 Your nephew died of cholera last year.
 Your brother came home and took his wife away with him.”

-Kashim Bhai scratched his head unsurely.
+Kashim Bhai scratched his head, unsurely.
 “Must be that dog, Bashir.”
 He turned and called out to his son.
 “Ay Harami.
 Did you intercept Kabir’s letters?”
-As soon as he said it, Kabir saw a frail teenager dashing the forests beyond the village.
-Kashim Bhai spit his paan out.
+As soon as he said it, Kabir saw a frail teenager dashing through the forests beyond the village.
+Kashim Bhai spat his paan out.

 “That rascal.
 Juwari.”
 He shook his head.
 “I apologise on his behalf…”

-“Aree you just came home, Bhai.”
+“Aree, you just come home, Bhai.”
 Kabir stopped with a smile at Kashim’s words.
 “What will I do here?”

 “Stay a few days with us.”
 Kashim insisted.
 “My Begum will cook homemade food for you.
 You can rest.
 I have heard how tough labour jobs are in the city.”
 He lowered his voice as he stepped forward.
-“Perhaps you can tell me about them a little.
+“Perhaps you can tell me a little about them.
 Can send the Juwari Harami to the cities for a job.
-At least that way he will stop stealing from people.”
-Kabir knew Kashim just invited him out of guilt.
+At least that way, he will stop stealing from people.”
+Kabir knew Kashim had just invited him out of guilt.
 But he did not hesitate.
-The villagers were simple people who were aware of their debts and he had nowhere else to go.
-He was not yet summoned to Itna or anywhere else so it was only apt that he stayed in his village.
-That way if the leader was looking for him he could establish contact.
+The villagers were simple people who were aware of their debts, and they had nowhere else to go.
+He was not yet summoned to Itna or anywhere else, so it was only apt that he stayed in his village.
+That way, if the leader was looking for him, he could establish contact.

 Kashim led him into his hut.
 It had two rooms and was larger than Kabir’s parental hut.
-His wife pulled her Ghomta and stood up followed by a girl behind her.
-She was around sixteen by the looks of it, tanned, frail, her eyes looked tired and her hair oily.
+His wife pulled her Ghomta and stood up, followed by a girl behind her.
+She was around sixteen by the looks of it, tanned, frail, her eyes looked tired, and her hair was oily.
 There was a certain amount of innocence left in her kajal-drawn eyes as she stared at Kabir.
 She wore a saree like her mother, and the anchol tucked to her waist was tattered.
 The way she wore it without a blouse oddly reminded Kabir of Meera during their Lakutiya days.
 The girl seemed shy as Kashim introduced him.
 “Kabir Chacha will stay a few days with us.”
-Kabir eyed the girl shyly biting her chapped lips as the woman welcomed him in.
-He thanked the girl for the water she offered as Kashim sat down and offered him hookah he refused.
+Kabir eyed the girl shyly, biting her chapped lips, as the woman welcomed him in.
+He thanked the girl for the water she offered, as Kashim sat down and offered him a hookah, he refused.

 “What’s your name?”
 He asked the girl as she gave him a plate of Batasha and Muri.